MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 # Create, evaluate, and score a machine fault detection model

-In this tutorial, you walk through a Microsoft Fabric data science workflow with an end-to-end example.
+In this tutorial, you walk through an end-to-end example of a [!INCLUDE [fabric-ds-name](includes/fabric-ds-name.md)] workflow in [!INCLUDE [product-name](../includes/product-name.md)].
 The scenario is to use machine learning to have a more systematic approach to fault diagnosis so that you can proactively identify issues and take actions before a machine's failure.
 In this scenario, the aim is to predict whether a machine will experience a failure based on process temperature, rotational speed, or other features.

 The main steps in this tutorial are: